aaronbieber/status/content/posts/2024-11-08/index.md

 date: 2024-11-08T06:05:37-05:00
 ---

+Looking back on the week and ahead toward the weekend.

 It sure has been a week.
 My head is spinning from the election and a couple of rather high-intensity work days where I had to sign on at like 5am to deploy some disruptive stuff.
 It failed the first time because I didn't prepare enough,